liamckenna/LEE_SPEAK/content/gaming/mojang.md

 I can't honestly tell how much mojang cares about maintaining the game's identity.
 If that's what they're going for, they're not doing a very good job.

-Regardless, the game has bugs that haven't been addressed for over a decade (see the [item stitching](https://bugs-legacy.mojang.com/browse/MC-1794?attachmentSortBy=fileName&utm_source=chatgpt.com), for example).
+Regardless, the game has bugs that haven't been addressed for over a decade (see [item stitching](https://bugs-legacy.mojang.com/browse/MC-1794?attachmentSortBy=fileName&utm_source=chatgpt.com), for example).
 Thankfully there are an endless number of mods that can account for mojang's inaction.
 And this is where it hit me -- does Mojang not see bugs as issues so long as someone in the community fixes it for them?
 Even further, does this extend to actual game features?
 I mean, surely overhauls like sodium and optifine takes the onus off them to optimize